TownyAdvanced/FlagWar/README.md

 If you've found FlagWar to be of use and would like to support the project, then thank you!

 You can support the project in multiple ways:
-- Contribute to the project :memo:
+- Contribute to the project 📝
   Be it through [adding or expanding a localization][contrib-localize], endorsing the project, hunting for bugs, [writing code][contrib-code], or [writing documentation][contrib-docs], any help is appreciated.
-- Sponsor a Developer :heartpulse:
+- Sponsor a Developer 💗
   Sponsoring a developer is appreciated and gives back to those who have spent time to keep the project going.
   See the sidebar for open sponsorships, and learn about GitHub's [Sponsors Program][gh-sponsors].